 If you find deals in your AMEX Offers portal, then you could easily find other businesses with which to earn more points.
 For instance, there may be a 2x points deal at Amazon.com or other common businesses.

 Note that if you use the American Express Travel Portal, then you can also earn bonus points for travel purchases (perhaps even earning an extra bonus point on top of your 2x points for flights!).

 Math Conclusion and Final Thoughts

-The value of this card can make up for the yearly fee of the Gold Card from American Express if used in the manner shown above.
+The value of this card can make up for the yearly fee of the card if used in the manner shown above.
 This includes both normal spending and use of the Hotel Collection.

-If you have the Gold Card from American Express, this math proves that owning and using your card should be worth it.
+If you have the card, this math proves that owning and using your card should be worth it.